-The Hopi have lived in their corner of the Colorado Plateau for more than a thousand years.
-Their reservation is surrounded on all sides by the Navajo Nation, land set aside for a much larger tribe that entered and settled in the area about the same time the Spanish first arrived in force in the New World.
-The Hopi trace their ancestral routes back through the ancient Sinagua people of Arizona and the Anasazi of the Four Corners area.
+The Hopi trace their ancestral routes back through the ancient Sinagua people of Arizona and the Anasazi/Ancestral Puebloans of the Four Corners area.
 To honor those ancestors, some of the Hopi travel every year to various of the ancient sites and conduct religious services in remembrance.

-The center of Hopi territory is located about 80 miles northeast of Flagstaff.
-Today there are twelve Hopi villages located in the areas of Hopi First, Second and Third Mesas, mesas which rise up to 1,000 feet above the surrounding desert and afforded some degree of security in the old days.
-Old Oraibi (on Hopi Third Mesa) and Acoma Sky City both are more than one thousand years old and have somewhat equal claim to being the oldest still-inhabited settlements in the United States.
+The center of today's Hopi territory is located about 80 miles northeast of Flagstaff.
+There are twelve Hopi villages located in the areas of Hopi 1st, 2nd and 3rd Mesas, mesas which rise up to 1,000 feet above the surrounding desert and afforded some degree of security from outside attack in the old days.
+Old Oraibi (on a finger of Hopi 3rd Mesa) and Acoma Sky City both appear to have been inhabited for a thousand years or more and both have somewhat equal claim to being the oldest still-inhabited settlements in the United States.

 Hopi pottery has a history going back more than 1000 years and many of the forms and designs in use today are direct descendants of those old pots.
 However, the actual making of Hopi pottery has been modified by a number of different elements over the years.
 After the introduction of sheep, potters began using dry sheep dung to fire their pots (they used wood and coal before).
 The potters also began to adopt some of the European ceramic designs and shallow, flare-rimmed stew bowls and ring-based bowls began to appear.
 However, like all the other pueblos, the Hopi potters continued to use their hand-coiled molding techniques and did not adopt the "potter's wheel."